How to start karting

 Motorsport UK has been working to define a new Karting Pathway, outlining the various rungs of the ladder from total novice to British Kart Championship contender.
 The first step is the new-for-2020 British Indoor Karting Championship which provides the most accessible and cost-effective way of competing for a national title there has ever been.
 The series is open to children and adults alike and no prior experience in karting is necessary.

-The next step before buying your own kart and running it yourself, is competing with Club100 (www.club100.co.uk).
+The next step before buying your own kart and running it yourself is competing with Club100.
 It’s a properly-structured and professionally-run championship across the country, but it’s run to an arrive-and-drive format, which means costs are kept to a minimum and competitors don’t need to own a kart or even any specialist equipment.
 The club uses two-stroke race karts, too, which are a world apart from the four-stroke corporate machines you might have driven before now.

 Once you’ve decided to buy a kart and race at Motorsport UK club events, you’ll need a licence.
 The first thing to do it buy the Motorsport UK ‘Go Karting’ Starter Pack, which costs £59 and includes the cost of your first karting licence.
-You can purchase this from shop.motorsportuk.org.
-Next, you’ll need to find your nearest kart track that’s a member of the Association of Racing Kart Schools (www.arks.co.uk).
+You can purchase this from the Motorsport UK Shop.
+Next, you’ll need to find your nearest kart track that’s a member of the Association of Racing Kart Schools.

 The venue will take you through the practical and written parts of the ARKS test, after which you’ll be licensed to compete in kart races in the UK.